buymeasoda/soda-theme/README.md

 ## Installation

 Phoenix theme is designed to work with the latest [development build](http://www.sublimetext.com/dev) of Sublime Text 2.

+### Using Sublime Package Control

+If you are using Will Bond's excellent [Sublime Package Control](http://wbond.net/sublime_packages/package_control), you can easily install Phoenix Theme via the `Package Control: Install Package` menu item.
+The Phoenix Theme package is listed as `Theme - Phoenix` in the packages list.

 ### Using Git